 Here’s an episode for UnFictional that I produced.
 It’s a podcast remake of my video “Bay of Smokes.”

-The only known recording of Joseph H. Hazelton’s eyewitness account of the assassination of Abraham Lincoln.
+The Huntington’s only known recording of Joseph H. Hazelton’s eyewitness account of the assassination of Abraham Lincoln.

-Like a stranded hitchhiker, smog came to Los Angeles one random morning.
+Smog came to Los Angeles one morning like a stranded hitchhiker.
 It was July 8th, 1943, and we were at war, but this attack was something new.
 How Angelenos reacted to the fumes was clouded by reactions to their new enemy: Japan

-My radio debut on KCRW examines how the LA gangster Mickey Cohen survived 11 attempts on his life.
+My radio debut on KCRW looks into how Los Angeles gangster Mickey Cohen survived 11 attempts on his life.